Shopify POS Review (2025): Features, Pricing & More

 Shopify POS Pricing

 POS Lite is also available with the Shopify free trial.
-Take advantage of the exclusive 90-day free trial at $1/month and test all of its features at almost no cost.
+To learn all about the functionalities of the plans, you can take advantage of the exclusive 90-day free trial at $1/month and test all of its features at almost no cost.

 Here’s a complete overview of all the Shopify POS plans: